-- Poly (ethylene glycols) (PEGs) and its derivatives are widely used in the biopharmaceutical industry for the delivery of therapeutic drugs. - Mass spectrometric analysis of high molecular weight PEGs is very challenging due to the great complexity and diversity of the materials. - The use of gas phase ion-molecule reactions for the analysis of PEG and PEGylated proteins has precedent within the biopharmaceutical industry today1. - This presentation describes an improved method to accurately measure the average molecular weight of PEGs using ion-mobility time-of-flight mass spectrometry coupled with gas-phase ion-molecule reactions. - The method is developed based on a simple and flexible modification to SYNAPTTM HDMSTM System with off-the-shelf components, thus enabling a gasphase ion-molecule reaction to be effectively coupled to the high-performance tandem mass spectrometer without sacrificing any high performance attributes of the original instrumentation2.
+- Poly (ethylene glycols) (PEGs) and its derivatives are widely used in the biopharmaceutical industry for the delivery of therapeutic drugs. - Mass spectrometric analysis of high molecular weight PEGs and PEGylated biotherapeutics is very challenging due to the great complexity and diversity of the materials. - The use of gas phase ion-molecule reactions for the analysis of PEG, PEGylated proteins and peptides has precedent within the biopharmaceutical industry today1. - This presentation describes an improved method to accurately measure the average molecular weight of PEGs, PEGylated peptide and protein products using ion-mobility time-of-flight mass spectrometry coupled with gas-phase ion-molecule reactions.
+Moreover, a PEGylation site mapping strategy is described. - The method is developed based on a simple and flexible modification to SYNAPTTM HDMSTM System with off-theshelf components, thus enabling a gas-phase ionmolecule reaction to be effectively coupled to the highperformance tandem mass spectrometer without sacrificing any high performance attributes of the original instrumentation2.

 Sample preparation.
 Samples were prepared at analyte concentrations of 1-2 mg/mL either in a 50/50 (v/v) solution of water and methanol or 10 mM ammonium acetate and methanol.
-The solutions were directly infused into the ESI source at 10μ L/min by a syringe pump.
+The solutions were directly infused into the ESI source at $10 \,\mu$ L/min by a syringe pump.